cyberhiker/compliance-docs/AC-Procedures Outline.md

 # [Company Name] AC Procedures Outline
 ## 1. Purpose of Procedures
 Procedures are designed to support the requirements from the [Company Name] Policies.
 Procedures ensure actions are consistent across the whole team, ensure all steps are completed, and are used as training material for new members.
-This procedure is written to include the following:
-•	First Procedure
-•	Second Procedure
-•	etc.,

 ## 2. Scope of Procedures
 These Procedures are to be used in support of the [System Name].

+This procedure is written to include the following:
+* Customer Procedures
+* [Company Name] Procedures
+  * Account Management
+    * Creating [Company Name] New Hire Account Access
+    * [Company Name] Employees Transfer
+    * [Company Name] Account Modification
+    * [Company Name] Account Termination
+    * Temporary/Emergency Accounts
+  * Access Enforcement
+  * Information Flow Enforcement
+  * Separation of Duties
+    * Users and Roles
+  * Least Privilege
+    * CSF Customer Role-based Access and Data Segregation
+    * CSF Privileged Users
+  * Remote Access
+    * Emergency Access Procedures

 Please see the [Company Name] Access Control Policy for further information on the policy requirements.

 ## 3. Customer Procedures